The Last of the Mohicans (1992 film): Plot

-Chingachgook, Uncas and Hawkeye then pursue Magua's party to rescue Alice.
+Chingachgook, Uncas, and Hawkeye then pursue Magua's party to rescue Alice.
 Uncas races ahead on a cliffside path and kills several of the Hurons in combat, but is killed by Magua and thrown off the cliff's edge.
 Devastated to see Uncas's death, Alice refuses to remain with her captors and commits suicide by jumping off the same cliff.
 Enraged, Hawkeye and Chingachgook catch up to the Hurons and kill many of them.
-Hawkeye then holds the rest at gunpoint, allowing Chingachgook to fight and kill Magua himself, avenging Uncas' death.
-Afterward, with Hawkeye and Cora by his side, Chingachgook prays to the Great Spirit to receive Uncas, proclaiming himself "the last of the Mohicans".
+Hawkeye then holds the rest at gunpoint, allowing Chingachgook to fight and kill Magua himself, avenging Uncas's death.
+Afterward, with Hawkeye and Cora by his side, Chingachgook prays to the Great Spirit to receive Uncas, proclaiming himself, "the last of the Mohicans".